canonical/lxd/doc/faq.md

 sudo apt install criu
 ```

-Then, launch your container with the following,
+Then, launch your container with the following:

 ```bash
 lxc launch ubuntu SOME-NAME